jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

     (ii) the number of members proposed to be elected by the electors of each ward.
-(2) The determination required by subsection (1) must be made by a territorial authority,— (a) on the first occasion, either in 2003 or in 2006; and (b) subsequently, at least once in every period of 6 years after the first determination.
+(2) The determination required by subsection (1) must be made by a territorial authority,— (a) on the first occasion, either in 2003 or in 2006; and (b) subsequently, at least once in every period of 6 years after the year in which the first determination was made.
+(2A) To avoid doubt, subsection (2) is subject to sections 19K(1AA) and 19M(1).
 (3) This section must be read in conjunction with section 19ZH and Schedule 1A.

 ### 19I Review of representation arrangements for elections of regional councils